YannickRiou/moveit_collision_pb/README.md

 Solution is found when planning, we see a collision between the grasped object and the side of the box or the support table when clicking on the MTC solution (place_left).
 Execution confirms that, saying a collision has been found.
 When executing, moveit reports a collision between grasped object and scene object for the "place_left" task.

+Video of the full execution with problems can be downloaded here : https://drop.infini.fr/r/rhAueKWvPz#RTYiVoFPqQNNQQg0jtqFUlyN57CPbgP/KyGi3KwDPUA=